 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Lots of 1-click installation options with most popular open source apps.

 Do We Recommend GoDaddy?

 GoDaddy is well known.
 They’ve got strong uptime and some of the fastest page speeds we’ve seen.

-However, there are just too many potential issues to honestly recommend them.
+However, there are just too many potential issues to be sincerely recommended by us.

 The first year of your GoDaddy service will be pretty good (assuming you don’t need to try out that money-back guarantee).

-But then additional years after will cost you two or three times the initial rate.
+Additional years will cost you two or three times the initial rate.

 There are just too many other good web hosts out there that offer the same (or better) performance, without all the hidden fees.